Chart Color Schemes

 Health performance in Condobolin is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Condobolin, with high prevalence of common conditions across both younger and older age groups.
-Private health cover is relatively low at approximately 49% (around 1,536 people), compared to the national average of 55.7%.
+Condobolin faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Private health cover is relatively low, at approximately 49% of the total population (~1,536 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.

 Frequently Asked Questions - Health